edgarpf/aws-csaa-tips/README.md

 - AWS Security Token Service (AWS STS) is the service that you can use to create and provide trusted users with temporary security credentials that can control access to your AWS resources.

 ## Kinesis

+- Amazon Kinesis makes it easy to collect, process, and analyze real-time, streaming data so you can get timely insights and react quickly to new information.

 - A Kinesis data stream stores records from 24 hours by default to a maximum of 168 hours.